wooldridge/ml-certauth/README.md

   `ca.cer`
   `portaltest.pfx`
   ```
-5. Copy `config_sample.js` to `config.js` and edit for your environment (/PATH/TO, ML_USER, ML_PASSWORD).
+5. Copy `config_sample.js` to `config.js` and edit for your environment (/PATH/TO, HOSTNAME, ML_USER, ML_PASSWORD).
 Create a REST server and database by running:

   `node setup.js`